 Although the style of the new editor takes some getting used to, it’s largely unobtrusive.
 Creating title and post text isn’t significantly different than in the old editor, and you can quickly search for specific block types if you’re not sure what to use.
 In fact, for most common use cases you can effectively ignore the Gutenberg editor and create content as normal —blocks only impact your work if you’re looking to implement specific features or customize the look of your site.

 How to Disable Blocks in WordPress

-In either case — if your site simply won’t worth with WordPress content blocks or you dislike the approach — you may want to disable blocks in WordPress.
+In either case — if your site simply won’t work with WordPress content blocks or you dislike the approach — you may want to disable blocks in WordPress.
 This will help you prevent headaches if the WordPress visual editor isn't working.

 While you can’t switch back to the classic editor directly from your WordPress administrator page, several plugins offer this functionality.

 As soon as this plugin is installed, it deactivates the Gutenberg content editor and restores the classic version.
 It also offers the ability to keep both classic and Gutenberg options simultaneously — if you activate this option, content blocks will be displayed by default but include links back to the classic editor